mirego/absinthe_error_payload/README.md

 Thank you [Ethelo](http://ethelo.com/) for the awesome library!

+## License

+AbsintheErrorPayload is © 2019 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
+See the [`LICENSE.md`](https://github.com/mirego/absinthe-error-payload/blob/master/LICENSE.md) file.

+The flask logo is based on [this lovely icon by Danil Polshin](https://thenounproject.com/term/flask/1428207), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego

 [Mirego](https://www.mirego.com) is a team of passionate people who believe that work is a place where you can innovate and have fun.
 We’re a team of [talented people](https://life.mirego.com) who imagine and build beautiful Web and mobile applications.
 We come together to share ideas and [change the world](http://www.mirego.org).